Greek Trip, Day 14, Friday 1 October 2010, Paros & the ferry

 He looked at my ticket and said please follow me Sir.
 I was taken to the reception area on the top deck, given a key and taken to my room.
 This proved to be a large motel style room with two beds, a sitting area, my own TV and coffee making facilities, plus a separate bathroom with a full size bath.

 I was so relieved that I settled down with a cup of coffee to watch some TV and then to bed.
 I didn't try to find my family.
-I had absolutely no idP1010816ea where they were.
+I had absolutely no idea where they were.

 It was only next day when my wife knocked on the door to find me that I realised just how lucky I had been.
 The others in the party were in two small share rooms with minimal facilities on the deck below.